University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 The first section of this describes your username (`student`) and the machine `@bioinf2020s2-student-xx`.
 The end of the machine identifier is marked with a colon (`:`).

-After the colon, the string (`~/Practical_3`) represents your current directory, whilst the dollar sign (`$`) indicates the end of this path & the beginning of where you will type commands.
+After the colon, the string (`~/Practical_3`) represents your current directory, whilst the dollar sign (`$`) indicates the end of this path and the beginning of where you will type commands.
 This is the standard interface for the Bourne-again Shell, or `bash`.

 ### Where are we?